Abdullah-Niaz/Feature-Engineering/01_Feature_Engineering.md

-Here's your corrected and properly formatted version of the text with improved grammar and clarity:

----

 ## What is Feature Engineering?

 Feature engineering is the process of extracting meaningful features from raw data.
 These features can significantly improve the performance of machine learning algorithms.